-Director Status Factors Relevant to Independence Length of Service A Brackin Independent Director Non-executive Director Company Chairman Member of Audit & Risk Committee Member and Chairman - HR and Remuneration Committee The Board has assessed that Mr Brackin's current shareholding in the Company (which does not constitute a substantial holding within the meaning of the Corporations Act) does not impact on Mr Brackin's independence.
-4 Years (originally appointed November 2011) Non-executive Direct Chairman of Audit & Committee Member - HR and The Board has assessed that Mr Walker's current shareholding in the Company (which does not constitute a substantial holding within the meaning of the Corporations Act) does not impact on Mr Walker's independence.
-The Board is of the view that notwithstanding Mr Walker's independence has not been compromised by his longstanding tenure as a Director of the Company (which is currently less than 10 years).
+) Director ector Status Factors Relevant to Independence Length of Service A Brackin Independent Director Non-executive Director Company Chairman Member of Audit & Risk Committee Member and Chairman - HR and Remuneration Committee The Board has assessed that Mr Brackin's current shareholding in the Company (which does not constitute a substantial holding within the meaning of the Corporations Act) does not impact on Mr Brackin's independence.
+5 Years (originally appointed November 2011) R Walker Independent Director Non-executive Director Chairman of Audit & Risk Committee Member - HR and Remuneration Committee The Board has assessed that Mr Walker's current shareholding in the Company (which does not constitute a substantial holding within the meaning of the Corporations Act) does not impact on Mr Walker's independence.
+The Board is of the view that Mr Walker's independence has not been compromised by his longstanding tenure as a Director of the Company (which is currently just over 10 years).
 The Company has previously engaged Pitcher Partners, a professional services company of which Mr Walker is a partner, to provide tax advice to the Company.
-The services (as set out in Item 20F of the Remuneration report and note 29(b) (Other Transactions with Key Management Personnel) of the financial statements) are not considered to be material or to impact on Mr Walker's independence.
-9 Years (originally appointed March 2007) Dr I Runge Non-executive Director Member of Audit & Risk Committee Whilst Dr Runge is a Non-executive Director of the Company, the Board has assessed that Dr Runge is not an independent director due to his substantial shareholding in the Company and his longstanding tenure with the Company (as the original founder of Runge).
+The services are not considered to be material or to impact on Mr Walker's independence.
+10 Years (originally appointed March 2007) Dr I Runge Non-executive Director Member of Audit & Risk Committee Whilst Dr Runge is a Non-executive Director of the Company, the Board has assessed that Dr Runge is not an independent director due to his substantial shareholding in the Company and his longstanding tenure with the Company (as the original founder of Runge).
 The Company has previously engaged Dr Runge to present a training course to a client.
 The services (as set out in Item 20F of the Remuneration report and note 29(b) (Other Transactions with Key Management Personnel) of the financial statements) are not considered to be material.
-29 Years (originally appointed December 1986) R Mathews Managing Director Chief Executive Officer (CEO) Member - HR and Remuneration Committee As the Company's current Chief Executive Officer, Mr Mathews is not able to be an independent Director.
-4 Years (originally appointed in February 2012 (August 2012 in Executive capacity)
+30 Years (originally appointed December 1986) R Mathews Managing Director Chief Executive Officer (CEO) Member - HR and Remuneration Committee As the Company's current Chief Executive Officer, Mr Mathews is not able to be an independent Director.
+5 Years (originally appointed in February 2012 (August 2012 in Executive capacity)